 TSF's underwriting guidelines have been established and may be changed only by TSF's Board of Directors.
 As of the date of this Offering Circular, TSF's underwriting guidelines are as described below.
 TSF's underwriting guidelines generally require that Loans be secured by a first mortgage or deed of trust on the property of the borrowers and/or by a pledge of Certificates in an amount generally equal to or exceeding the outstanding Loan principal balance.
-When Certificates are pledged to secure a Loan, the underwriting guidelines require that TSF's security interest in such pledged assets be perfected pursuant to applicable state laws.
+When Certificates are pledged to secure a Loan, the applicable state laws.
 At least ninety percent (90%) of TSF's outstanding Loans will be secured by real or personal property.
 Any extension, renewal or modification of a Loan will be underwritten according to policies applicable at the time of extension, renewal or modification of the Loan.
 TSF's underwriting guidelines further generally require all borrowers to submit a financial plan for Loan repayment including, as may be requested by TSF, source of funds, repayment schedules, and cash flow projections.
-Further, TSF's underwriting guidelines generally require consideration of the following factors: (i) loan to value ratio, (ii) debt service to income ratio, (iii) expense coverage ratio, (iv) debt per church attendee, (v) offering per church attendee, (vi) and church attendance growth.
+Further, TSF's underwriting guidelines generally require consideration of the following factors: (i) loan to value per church attendee, (vi) and church attendance growth.
 TSF considers those factors to determine an overall credit score that TSF will consider as part of its Loan approval process.
 An assessment of additional subjective factors such as growth potential, staff, location, programming and leadership will also be performed on every Loan application.